 Given the abundance of publicly available preference datasets in English and the relative scarcity of such datasets in other languages, we apply the TaP framework to generate preference data in Chinese.
-Specifically, we adopt the \texttt{Undergraduate Program Catalog of Regular Higher Education Institutions of China}\footnote{\url{http://www.moe.gov.cn/srcsite/A08/moe_1034/s4930/202403/W020240319305498791768.pdf}} as the guiding taxonomy for preference data generation.
+Specifically, we adopt the \textit{Undergraduate Program Catalog of Regular Higher Education Institutions of China}\footnote{\url{http://www.moe.gov.cn/srcsite/A08/moe_1034/s4930/202403/W020240319305498791768.pdf}} as the guiding taxonomy for preference data generation.
 Manual inspection of the generated data reveals several desirable properties: (1) rich in knowledge, (2) high information density, and (3) broad coverage across domains and tasks.
-An illustrative example of a prompt and corresponding response is presented in Figure~\ref{fig:illustrative_example} of Appendix~\ref{sec:appendix_an_illustrative_example} to highlight these properties.
-We conduct both supervised fine-tuning and preference fine-tuning, including PPO and DPO, on LLMs using the TaP-generated data.
+An illustrative example of a prompt and corresponding response is presented in Figure~\ref{fig:illustrative_example} in Appendix~\ref{sec:appendix_an_illustrative_example} to highlight these properties.
+We conduct both supervised and preference fine-tuning, including PPO and DPO, on LLMs using the TaP-generated data.
 Experimental results demonstrate that LLMs fine-tuned with TaP-generated data outperform those trained on existing open-source datasets.
 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose the TaP framework, which enables automated, scalable preference data generation across various languages and offers fine-grained control over data composition.
+\begin{itemize} \item We propose the TaP framework, which enables automated, scalable preference data generation across languages and provides fine-grained control over dataset composition.

-\item We apply TaP to generate high-quality preference data in Chinese, which can be used for both supervised and preference fine-tuning (e.g., PPO, DPO, GRPO).
-Additionally, the annotations produced by LLMs during the data generation process can be used to fine-tune open-source LLMs as judges \citep{DBLP:conf/iclr/WangYYZYW0J000024,DBLP:conf/emnlp/KimSLLSWNL0S24,DBLP:conf/iclr/ZhuWW25}, thereby reducing reliance on costly proprietary APIs and the risk of data leakage.
+\item We apply TaP to generate high-quality Chinese preference data for supervised and preference fine-tuning (e.g., PPO, DPO, GRPO).
+Additionally, the annotations produced by LLMs during data generation can be used to fine-tune open-source LLMs as judges \citep{DBLP:conf/iclr/WangYYZYW0J000024,DBLP:conf/emnlp/KimSLLSWNL0S24,DBLP:conf/iclr/ZhuWW25}, reducing reliance on costly proprietary APIs and the risk of data leakage.

-\item We conduct extensive experiments using TaP-generated preference data to train five open-source LLMs ranging in size from 3B to 14B parameters, across three model families: LLaMA-3.1, Qwen2.5, and Gemma-2.
-The experimental results demonstrate that models trained on TaP-generated data outperform those trained on existing open-source datasets.
+\item We conduct extensive experiments using TaP-generated preference data to train five open-source LLMs (3B--14B) from three model families: LLaMA-3.1, Qwen2.5, and Gemma-2.
+The results show that models trained on TaP-generated data outperform those trained on existing open-source datasets.

 \end{itemize}